wilsonmar/wilsonmar.github.io/_posts/2019-10-02-virtualbox.md

    REMEMBER: Switch by pressing left command+C.

-   Check "Do not show this message again", then click "Switch" to this pop-up.
+1. There are two messages that pop-up during install and also appear at the top of the client UI Desktop:

    <img width="464" alt="virtualbox-capture-msg" src="https://user-images.githubusercontent.com/300046/97082832-bf7a3880-15c9-11eb-84c3-b3ef6b4c0b42.png">

-   Check "Do not show this message again", then click "Cancel" to the pop-up.
+   Check "Do not show this message again", then click "Cancel" to the pop-up (do not Switch).

    <img width="337" alt="virtualbox-switch-msg" src="https://user-images.githubusercontent.com/300046/97082852-e33d7e80-15c9-11eb-8be0-664d5f7ba32e.png">

-   Check "Do not show this message again", then click "Cancel" to the pop-up.
+   Check "Do not show this message again", then click "Cancel" to the pop-up (do not Capture).

    PROTIP: Avoid using "scaled mode".
-Press command+F
+Press command+F.

    You should now be on the server Desktop.

-1. Click "X" on the far right of the messages to dismiss messages at the top of the screen about “Auto capture keyboard” and “mouse pointer integration” you can just click the x
+1. Click "X" on the far right of each message to dismiss messages at the top of the screen about “Auto capture keyboard” and “mouse pointer integration” you can just click the x.

    PROTIP: Keyboard shortcut command+Tab doesn't work from within Virtualbox.
    So it helps to have a second monitor you can mouse to access macOS programs.

 1. If you are given an option to upgrade ubuntu, decline.

+   ### Network Settings

+1. In the GUI Terminal Emulator, click on Terminal.
+1. Verify that you have internet connectivity from the VM:

+   <pre><strong>ping google.com</strong></pre>

+   <pre>PING google.com (108.177.112.113) bytes of data.</pre>

 1. Add a network adapter to the VM to configures the network adapter to work on host-only mode, connected to the vboxnet0 network:

    <pre><strong>VBoxManage modifyvm $VM_NAME --nic2 hostonly --hostonlyadapter2 vboxnet0</strong></pre>

-1. In the GUI Terminal Emulator, verify that you have internet connectivity from the VM:

-   <pre><strong>ping google.com</strong></pre>

-   <pre>PING google.com (108.177.112.113) bytes of data.</pre>

 1. In the GUI Terminal, list all IP addresses from a given network and look for which one was assigned to the VM: